Photo by Christina Urbina

 What are the best hotels near Queen's University of Belfast?

-• Guests love staying at Gregory by the Warren Collection, which is a guesthouse near Queen’s University of Belfast.
+• Guests enjoy staying at Harper's Boutique Bed & Breakfast, which is a bed & breakfast close to Queen's University of Belfast.

-• With 1,216 hotels, vacation rentals, and other accommodations, you’ll have plenty to choose from.
+• With 1,197 hotels, vacation rentals, and other accommodations in the area, you'll have plenty to choose from.

 How much does it cost to stay in a hotel near Queen's University of Belfast?